 Upon entering “Readingville,” the focus shifts to a celebration of Dr. Seuss’s best-loved stories, as well as rhyming, alphabet, and story games with a focus on honing reading skills.

-- Wump of Gump.
-In front of a One fish, Two Fish, Red Fish, Blue Fish (1960) mural sits the Wump of Gump, a seven-humped creature belonging to Mr. Gump.
+- In front of a One fish, Two Fish, Red Fish, Blue Fish (1960) mural sits the Wump of Gump, a seven-humped creature belonging to Mr. Gump.
 Children can climb around and onto the Wump, pretending to ride behind Mr. Gump.
-Wuotes from the story surround the characters and the scenes, allowing families to read favorite portions of the story aloud as they play.
+Quotes from the story surround the characters and the scenes, allowing families to read favorite portions of the story aloud as they play.

-- The Lorax (1971).
-Behind tall Truffula Trees, visitors enter the Island of Sala-ma-Sond and find a tall, sculpted stack of turtles, Mack on the bottom and King Yertle on the top.
+- Behind tall Truffula Trees from The Lorax (1971), visitors enter The Island of Sala-ma-Sond from Yertle the Turtle and Other Stories (1958).
+In this area there is a tall, sculpted stack of turtles with Mack on the bottom and King Yertle on the top.
 Next to the sculpture is an empty stone throne and fifteen soft foam turtles.
 Children create their own stack, balancing the turtles higher and higher.

-- Horton’s Whoville Band.
-Visitors encounter Horton, holding the clover in his trunk, as well as the Wickersham Brothers, Vlad Vlad-i-koff, and the kangaroos.
-Next to Horton, fanciful Who instruments line the wall for children to play.
-Horton Hears a Who (1954).
+- In Horton’s Whoville Band, visitors find Horton holding the clover in his trunk, as well as the Wickersham Brothers, Vlad Vlad-i-koff, and the kangaroos from Horton Hears a Who!
+(1954) Next to Horton, fanciful Who instruments line the wall for children to play.

-- Cat in the Hat (1957) Step into Ted Geisel’s imaginary world he created as the renowned author Dr. Seuss.
-The first character that visitors will encounter will be the three-dimensional figure of the famous Cat in the Hat.
-The arms, legs and tail can be arranged in different poses.
-Children will also be challenged to see how high they can stack up soft sculptural books, plates and cakes.
+- In The Cat in the Hat exhibit visitors step into Ted Geisel’s imaginary world he created as the renowned author Dr. Seuss.
+The first character that visitors encounter is the three-dimensional figure of the famous character from the book The Cat in the Hat (1957).
+The arms, legs and tail of the Cat can be arranged in different poses andchildren can see how high they can stack up soft sculptural books, plates and cakes.

-- Story Block Station Visitors can use this set of loose story blocks to assemble a simple Seuss-like narrative.
+- In The Story Block Station visitors can use this set of story blocks to assemble a simple Seuss-like narrative.
 Each of these flat rectangular blocks has a picture and a short rhyming element on either side.
 Visitors place the blocks in a sequence to create a short “story.”
 There is no right or wrong sequence of story elements and a nearly infinite number of stories can be assembled using this wonderfully open-ended language and reading game.